zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-controls.md

 1. Track and monitor metrics in the Azure Dashboard

 Removing customizations from blades also provides more reliable blade performance.

 * * *

+### Controls playground questions

+DESCRIPTION:  If I run into any problems using the controls playground or the new control `ViewModels`, who do I ask?

+SOLUTION: For control `ViewModel` issues, please post on stack overflow.
+For specific playground extension issues or general playground extension feedback, please reach out to ibizacontrols@microsoft.com.

+* * *

+### Adding code to the controls playground

+DESCRIPTION:  Why can’t I type code directly into the controls playground editor?

+SOLUTION: The controls playground does not execute code provided by the user due to security concerns.
+We are looking into how we can mitigate that, but for now, the code snippet is for your reference only.

+* * *

+### Missing playground controls

+DESCRIPTION: Why aren’t all of the new controls in the playground?

+SOLUTION:  The code for the playground extension is generated from `Fx.d.ts`.
+Some of the controls require additional configuration.

+* * *

+### Playground controls are not localized

+DESCRIPTION: Why is it that the controls playground does not provide localization?

+SOLUTION: Localization is done at build times, so none of the string inputs are localized.
+Instead, the strings are sent  in non-localized forms so that copy/pasted code compiles and runs without requiring additional work.

+* * *